surhudm/py-coda/README.md

 ```

 In your python code you could even use the python bindings for coda directly.
-For example, if you have a numpy array with shape (Nchain, Nparam) which stores the
+For example, if you have a numpy array with shape (Nchain, Nparam) which stores
-Monte Carlo Markov Chain (MCMC) where Nchain is the number of iterations of the
+the MCMC where Nchain is the number of iterations of the MCMC and Nparam is the
-MCMC and Nparam is the number of parameters, and an array of labels for your
+number of parameters, and an array of labels for your parameters, you could
-parameters, you could simply do
+simply do
 ```python
 from py_coda import mcmc
 mcmcobj = mcmc(labels, data, thin=1)